Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$: The Yukawa Coupling Enigma

 Yukawa couplings of fermions are an enigma, but an elementary Higgs field is not needed to define them.
 There is a {dynamical} difference between electroweak (EW) theory vs. QED and QCD, where decoupling~\cite{Appelquist:1974tg} is the rule.
 Nondecoupling of heavy quarks in EW processes, such as EW penguin effects in $b \to s\ell^+\ell^-$~\cite{Hou:1986ug}, is rooted in the {Yukawa coupling}, which grows with mass.

-As this author learned particle physics, SM began to enter textbooks, so we took the Lagrangian for granted.
+As this author learned particle physics, SM began to enter textbooks, so the Lagrangian was taken for granted.
 The SM Lagrangian has a built-in complex scalar doublet, and it was Weinberg who introduced~\cite{Weinberg:1967tq} the Yukawa coupling for fermion mass generation.

 By time of LHC turn-on, however, the weak vertex

 had become firmly established by LEP and B factory data.
 Since all particles in Eq.~(3) are massive, and since the longitudinal $W_L$ propagates by the $\frac{k_\mu k_\nu}{M_W^2}$ factor, replacing $W^\mu$ by $\frac{k_\mu}{M_W}$ in Eq.~(3) and using the Dirac equation, one gets~\cite{Hou:2012az}